Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 });
 ```

 A filter returns a function which receives the input (the result of the interpolation) and the filter parameter.
 The function returns our new input.
-In this case it capitalize the input.
+In this case it capitalizes the input.

 Then, we just need to use it: